melvinkcx/private-file-saver/README.md

 #### Features:
 - Sync local files to AWS S3 bucket
 - No installation required!
-Download and run, that's it.
+Download and run, that's it
-- Easy setup, with 3 simple steps
+- Easy setup, all it takes is 3 simple steps
 - Able to detected file changes since last synced
-- Download S3 bucket to local machine smartly
+- Sync files from S3 bucket to local machine smartly

 #### Supported platforms:
 - Linux (Tested on Debian-based systems and Manjaro)
-- MacOS (Not done yet, help wanted)
+- MacOS (help wanted)
-- Windows (Not done yet, help wanted)
+- Windows (help wanted)

 #### Download page: